-The Queanbeyan Bypass project is for the construction of 4.6km of two-lane single carriageway, with climbing lanes and earthworks, linking Ellerton Drive to the Edwin Land Parkway at the intersection at Old Cooma Road.
-The project will also include a new bridge crossing the Queanbeyan River.
+The Queanbeyan Bypass project was for the construction of 4.6km of two-lane single carriageway, with climbing lanes and earthworks, linking Ellerton Drive to the Edwin Land Parkway at the intersection at Old Cooma Road.
+The project also included a new bridge crossing the Queanbeyan River.

-- Provide an alternative route for through traffic, alleviating congestion in the Queanbeyan CBD;
+- Provided an alternative route for through traffic, alleviating congestion in the Queanbeyan CBD;

-- Support the future traffic growth associated with new housing developments in Googong and Tralee;
+- Supported the future traffic growth associated with new housing developments in Googong and Tralee;

-- Provide a flood-free access through the CBD for 1:100 year flood events;
+- Provided a flood-free access through the CBD for 1:100 year flood events;

-- Provide alternative access for heavy vehicles; and
+- Provided alternative access for heavy vehicles; and

-- Reduce road safety risk and improve amenity within the CBD.
+- Reduced road safety risk and improved amenity within the CBD.

-Australian Government contribution is capped at $25 million and is provided on the basis of a NSW Government contribution of $25 million.
-The remaining funding is being met by the Queanbeyan-Palerang Regional Council.
+Australian Government contribution was capped at $25 million and was provided on the basis of a NSW Government contribution of $25 million.
+The remaining funding was met by the Queanbeyan-Palerang Regional Council.

-Construction on the project commenced late 2017 and is expected to be completed in mid 2020.
+Construction on the project commenced late 2017 and was completed and open to traffic in July 2020.

 Disclaimer: The material contained in this site is made available